Showing posts with label hobbit. Show all posts

 I filled the hummingbird feeders with sweet, red, Nectar.

-They watched me from afar and waited until I went inside to start feeding.
+They watched me from afar and waited until I went inside before starting to feed.

 I put sunflowers in my regular bird feeders.